TimStewartJ/gluchart/README.md

 About two months ago, our friend and fellow Aggie Aidan was diagnosed with Type I diabetes.
 Since then, he's told us about his struggles in self-administering insulin.
 He would inject insulin before a meal, only to find out shortly after that it was an insufficient dosage and have to self-administer again.
 Worse yet was when he would overshoot and administer too much insulin, bringing his glucose levels to dangerously low levels that could induce a coma.
+Often he would have to anxiously sit and wait, hoping that his insulin levels would be back within a safe range after readjusting his dose.

 We wanted to create an application that could aid Aidan, fellow Aggies, and anyone adjusting to diabetes by showing their glucose levels ahead of time.
 Our model would be trained on a user's data, and be able to predict their glucose for a set amount of time.
+If successful, it would enhance insulin dosing accuracies for patients and help them avoid having to readjust, ultimately improving their quality of life.

 # Goals
 Create a glucose prediction model using machine learning that can accurately forecast a person's glucose levels given their current glucose level and an input of insulin/meal.